Dehghanni/Teofl/writing.md

 It is suggested that a thorough and comprehensive survey beconducted ~~carried out~~ to appraise the efficacy/efficiency/effectiveness of this policy.

-It is suggested that an extensive body of research beconducted ~~carried out~~ to ascertain exactly what would happen in case ... was ... .
+It is suggested that an extensive body of research be conducted ~~carried out~~ to ascertain exactly what would happen in case ... was ... .

 It would be palpably unwise to draw firm conclusions from the results of a few pieces of research.